Baler Maintenance Tips

 By following these baler safety tips for operating a baler, you will decrease the risk of baler-related injuries in your company.

 Compactors compress the waste material into containers for transport.
-While baling equipment is designed to compress material and produce a bale that can be handled and transported as a unit.
+While baling equipment is designed to compress the material and produce a bale that can be handled and transported as a unit.

 Training is Crucial!